python/typeshed/README.rst

   equivalent to "any class that has the all the following classes in its MRO".
 Maybe we'd want to rename union to ``Any[]`` and this new proposed type to ``All[]``?

+* Callable signature definition should be explained and support all valid function signatures

+* What about all other collections available in the ``collections`` module?